 Similarly, when you’re stressed or overwhelmed 1, you’ve got two major choices – slam a distraction, or take action.

 When life feels like too much, you can choose the distraction door – the one that takes you away from your life for a minute or two.
-But a few steps in, you realize there’s nowhere to go.
-You’re just banging you head against a wall.
+But, a few steps in, you realize there’s nowhere to go.
+You’re just banging your head against a wall.
 You have to go back.

 Soon you’re back where you started, feeling even worse.

 Then, there’s the other door – the one that actually goes somewhere.
 Moves the story forward.
 It feels like the hardest choice to make but, in the end, it’s often the least painful.
 By a mile.